Joining University of Western States means becoming part of a community of students from all over the world.

 Optional Practical Training

 Optional Practical Training (OPT) provides students an opportunity to work in the United States for up to 12 months after graduation.
-It is not required for international students to apply for OPT, but recommended to work with a DSO if individuals are considering the possibility of staying in the states to work.
+Refer to the Optional Practice Training and STEM OPT Extension webpage for more information.

 Licensure exams are administered by the jurisdictional board of examiners associated with your profession.
 Students should take the appropriate board exam for the location in which they wish to practice after graduation.